 Expanding energy access makes sense.
 What doesn’t make sense is using a failed scheme — like carbon trading — to pay for it.

 The carbon trade doesn’t just fail to address climate change.
-In countries like Honduras, it funnels cash to notorious human rights abusers and threatens vital resources.
+In countries like Honduras, it fuels a perverse incentive structure by funneling cash to notorious human rights abusers engaged in extractive industries.

 With its muddy roads, humble huts, and constant military patrols, Bajo Aguán, Honduras feels a long way away from the slick polish of the recurring UN climate negotiations in the world’s capital cities.
 Yet the bloody struggle going on there strikes at the heart of global climate politics, illustrating how market schemes designed to “offset” carbon emissions play out when they encounter the complicated reality on the ground.

 The debate over climate change generally transpires within the cloistered confines of expensive hotels, executive boardrooms, and diplomatic halls.
 As seen in the failure to arrive at binding agreements in Copenhagen, the talks are generally as sterile as the surroundings.

 This whole week, beginning March 31, the United Nations Ad Hoc Working Groups on climate change are meeting in Bangkok in the critical first round of negotiations to follow up on the resolutions of the climate talks in Bali in December.

 With less than 48 hours to go before the Bali climate conference comes to a close, it is now universally expected that the 13th session of the Conference of Parties (COP 13) will produce a watered-down “Bali Roadmap.”
 Once again, countries will be bending over backwards to seduce the United States into joining a post-Kyoto multilateral process to bring down greenhouse gas emissions.